CHURCH PLANTS & MINISTRY PARTNERSHIPS

 Imago Dei Church has a heart for the nations and desires to see all peoples changed by the Gospel of Jesus Christ.
 To that end, we want to raise up, assess, equip, and send international missionaries to engage unreached peoples with the Gospel.

 Below is a basic outline of our sending process.
 For more information about the IDC Missionary Sending Process, please see here or email firstname.lastname@example.org.

 Aspire is IDC’s pastoral ministry internship program for men that desire to be pastors and church planters.
 It is a 1-year (Jan–Dec) pastoral ministry internship with the IDC pastors.
-It includes 2 courses per semester, meeting on Wednesdays from 1-4.
+It includes 2 courses per semester, meeting on Mondays from 6-9pm.
 Course credit is available through SEBTS for those courses (but SEBTS credit is not required to be in the internship).
 Priority will be given to those who are relatively close to planting or taking pastoral roles (click to view the Aspire overview).

 Imago Dei Church desires to send out faithful missionaries all over the world to live out the Great Commission and IDC’s PEACE PLAN.
 Going provides training and equipping for those desiring to serve (3 months or longer) in overseas missions and be sent by IDC.
 IDC elders ask that those who desire IDC to be their sending church go through this training within 18 months of being sent.
 This 1-year training (click to view the Going overview) will focus on international missions training, ministry and evangelism among internationals in RDU, and developing an IDC Advocacy team to support the missionary while they are overseas.
 For more info, contact Going@idcraleigh.com.